Ketchum and Wood River say they are moving forward with their own fire consolidation plan

 Ketchum Mayor Neil Bradshaw commended the two chiefs for opening the door to the consolidation conversation and taking a step forward.

-At the Aug.
-22 meeting of the Blaine County Commissioners, County Administrator Mandy Pomeroy said she had been fielding numerous calls from numerous jurisdictions following Monday’s meeting.
+At a Aug.
+22 meeting of the Blaine County commissioners, County Administrator Mandy Pomeroy said she had been fielding numerous calls from numerous jurisdictions following Monday’s meeting.
 She also said there was a consolidation steering committee meeting scheduled for Oct.
 11, which would be open to the public.
 Some consolidation options for all county agencies will be presented by Fletcher at that meeting, she said.

 Also at the Tuesday meeting, McCleary said that while she was in regular communication with the Ketchum and Wood River chiefs, there were some aspects of Monday’s meeting which left her “surprised,” and that she was “a little disappointed” that the Monday meeting did not involve “the inclusion of all of the potential partners,” as well as very little mention, other than the funding contribution, of the role played by the Ambulance District.